Pathways into Teaching

 What is it?

-A programme that provides financial and experiential incentives to facilitate the entry of STEM professionals into teaching.
+This is a programme that provides financial and experiential incentives to facilitate the entry of STEM professionals into teaching.
 The focus will be on one of the four prioritised sector areas:

-- childcare and education;
+- Childcare and education

-- engineering and manufacturing.
+- Engineering and manufacturing.

 The programme is divided into two strands.
 One strand is to provide financial support for industry professionals from the priority sectors listed above to become FE teachers, covering the course costs of teacher training as well as support and mentoring.
 Another strand is to support the participation and progression of STEM professionals into teaching through a 40-hour paid work placement opportunity and professional development scheme.